Edi013/justJavaSpringBoot/README.md

 -- using objects as response body and receiving data from client with @RequestBody -- setting headers and response status
 -- handling exceptions as a centralized option using @RestControllerAdvice

+5. ConsumingEndpoints -> Chapter 11
+- Ch11 Consuming REST Endpoints -> implementing the client side of a REST service -- OpenFeign ->     A solution offered by the Spring Cloud project.
+It is the right fit for non-reactive apps;
+-- RestTemplate ->  A simple tool used to call REST endpoints in Spring apps.
+It is deprecated now;
+-- WebClient ->     A reactive solution for calling REST endpoints in a Spring app.
+It is the right fit for reactive apps;